 Teaching in the MSN Programs

-Psychiatric Mental Health Nurse Practitioner (Lifespan) – full-time position
+Psychiatric Mental Health Nurse Practitioner (Lifespan) – full-time, non-tenure-track position

-A doctorate in nursing or related field; three years high-quality formal teaching experience in an advanced practice program; substantive advanced practice clinical experience with five years preferred; FNP national board certification; an unemcumbered license as a registered nurse and advanced practice nurse in Tennessee or eligibility to obtain licensure in Tennessee.
+A doctorate in nursing or related field; three years high-quality formal teaching experience in an advanced practice program; substantive advanced practice clinical experience with five years preferred; CPNP-AC/BC national board certification; an unencumbered license as a registered nurse and advanced practice nurse in Tennessee or eligibility to obtain licensure in Tennessee.
+Rank commensurate with experience.

 Teaching in the Pre-Licensure Program